AmrRagab0/-SAAT-Semi-Automated-Annotation-Technique-/README.md

 4. **Two Annotation Paths:**
    - **🔍 LLM-Based Annotation**
-     - Use the `LLm_Commentary_Event_Extraction.ipynb` notebook to leverage any open-source LLM model, such as LLaMA, or closed LLMs like ChatGPT or DeepSeek, to extract events from the commentary.
+     - Use the `LLm_Commentary_Event_Extraction.ipynb` notebook to leverage any open-source LLM model, such as LLaMA.
+     - Use closed LLMs like ChatGPT or DeepSeek, to extract events   from the commentary.
 This allows for flexible and powerful event detection using state-of-the-art language models.
    - **🗝️ Keyword-to-Action Mapping**
      - Detects specific keywords (e.g., "goal," "foul") and maps them to predefined actions using the `Semi_automated_annotation_.ipynb` notebook.
 This method provides a straightforward approach to event annotation based on keyword detection.